Delving into the Phenomenology of Very Special Relativity: From Subatomic Particles to Binary Stars

 where $\mathcal{H}^g_D$ represents the Dirac Hamiltonian in curvilinear coordinates

 Specializing to our case \eqref{rindlerelement}, and taking into account the expressions in Appendix \ref{app:rindlerquantities}, we end up with the formula

-Usually, at this point, we should worry about the Hermiticity condition of the Hamiltonian, which can be modified due to the presence of the determinant of the spatial metric. \cite{parker1980one,arminjon2006post,huang2009hermiticity} Here, however, the spatial component of the metric are not curved and therefore we have no such problems.\\ To now tackle the non-relativistic limit, we have to define the scheme of our perturbative expansion.
-The straight way to go is by performing a formal $\nicefrac{1}{c} \,-$expansion of the geometrical objects around inertial flat spacetime quantities \cite{ulbricht2019gravitational}.
+Usually, at this point, we should worry about the Hermiticity condition of the Hamiltonian, which can be modified due to the presence of the determinant of the spatial metric \cite{parker1980one,arminjon2006post,huang2009hermiticity}.
+Nevertheless, here the spatial components of the metric are not curved, and therefore we have no such problems.\\ To tackle the non-relativistic limit, we have to define the scheme of our perturbative expansion.
+The straight way to go is by performing a formal $\nicefrac{1}{c} \,-$expansion of geometrical objects around inertial flat-spacetime quantities \cite{ulbricht2019gravitational}.
 In particular, we have

 leading to the following re-writing of the Hamiltonian up to the leading order $c^0$